Part 4

 ...

-You can see the rolling update performed but unfortunately the application no longer works.
-The application is running, it's just that there's a bug which prevents it from working correctly.
+You can see the rolling update performed but unfortunately, the application no longer works.
+The application is running, it's just that there's a bug that prevents it from working correctly.
 How do we communicate this malfunction outside the application?
 This is where ReadinessProbes come in.

 Kubernetes Best Practices - Kubernetes Health Checks with Readiness and Liveness Probes